EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

 ### Summary

 In summary, the Perl Dancer conference was a great time of learning and building community.
-If I had to wrap it all up in one insight, it would be: **Web App + App** — that is, your **application should be a compilation of: Plack middleware, Web App (Dancer), and App (Perl classes and methods)**.
+If I had to wrap it all up in one insight, it would be: **Web App + App**—​that is, your **application should be a compilation of: Plack middleware, Web App (Dancer), and App (Perl classes and methods)**.